 Morag Northey’s 35 year career in classical performance, string pedagogy, passion for creating unique multi-genre art, and transformative instructional philosophies have shaped the artistic development of generations of young Canadian cellists.
 Her uncanny ability to unlock blocks in her students’ connections with expression and the service of Art comes from an impeccably honest, non-judgmental, caring and safe place.
 This philosophy and method is shared equally with beginning, conservatory track, professional and avocational players.

-Morag’s 2009 Album ‘This is the Life’ is a testament to her own, experience- based expressions as a singer, songwriter, cellist and pianist.
-She was awarded the Calgary 2015 Betty Mitchell Award for “Outstanding Theatrical Composition” for work in Butcher, Alberta Theatre Projects, and has performed as soloist, and orchestral cellist, singer, songwriter, poet and listening ear, for athletes and coaches at the 2010 Olympics.
+Morag’s 2009 Album “This is the Life” is a testament to her own, experience- based expressions as a singer, songwriter, cellist and pianist.
+She was awarded the Calgary 2015 Betty Mitchell Award for Outstanding Theatrical Composition for work in Butcher, Alberta Theatre Projects, and has performed as soloist, and orchestral cellist, singer, songwriter, poet and listening ear, for athletes and coaches at the 2010 Olympics.
 As part of the games she played for the Governor General of Canada Michaëlle Jean, and at the 2015 Canada Winter Games – performed her classical concert ‘Unstoppable Love’ with commentary about the multi-dimensional realities and characteristics of Love.
-Morag was honoured to play and sing the Opening Blessing of the Canada Winter Games in collaboration with a Lheidli T’enneh, First Nation Elder and Drummer.
+Morag was honoured to play and sing the Opening Blessing of the Canada Winter games in collaboration with a Lheidli T’enneh, First Nation Elder and Drummer.

-Morag’s ‘Red Venus Blue Tango’ were a closing band for the Dalai Lama ‘Now’ tour and her work as composer, arranger, cellist, singer and co-producer on Kristoph Franz’s theologically inspired ‘Lilies of the Field’ album resulted in a nomination for “Outstanding Inspirational Album of the Year” Gospel Music Association of Canada’s 29th annual Covenant Awards, 2007.
+Morag’s Red Venus Blue Tango was a closing band for the Dalai Lama “Now” tour and her work as a composer, arranger, cellist, singer and co-producer on Kristoph Franz’s theologically inspired “Lilies of the Field” album resulted in a nomination for “Outstanding Inspirational Album of the Year” Gospel Music Association of Canada’s 29th annual Covenant Awards, 2007.

-As a way to give back to her community, Morag created a series of solo concerts called ‘Together Calgary’ which offered healing release and sound therapy through uninterrupted hours of improvised cello and voice.
-She performed a year cycle of ‘Full Moon Walks’ in Calgary’s Fish Creek Park encouraging audiences to reconnect with Nature through guided tours accompanied by cello, song and motivational discussions.
-Together Calgary and the Full Moon Series lead to Morag’s 2014, 720 kilometre Camino de Santiago Pilgrimage across France and Spain, carrying her cello and playing and singing everywhere and anytime invited.
+As a way to give back to her community, Morag created a series of solo concerts called Together Calgary which offered healing release and sound therapy through uninterrupted hours of improvised cello and voice.
+She performed a year cycle of Full Moon Walks in Calgary’s Fish Creek Park encouraging audiences to reconnect with Nature through guided tours accompanied by cello, song and motivational discussions.
+Together Calgary and the Full Moon Series lead to Morag’s 2014 trip across Spain, cello on her back, singing along ‘The Way’ in a 720 klm, Camino de Santiago Pilgrimage.
 With her first Camino step she spawned a “Walk On” project, encouraging those troubled, to move healthfully through and out of difficulties.